 In cases of domestic violence, this requirement is waived.
 There is no need to attend mediation if the court is satisfied that the relationship has suffered domestic violence.

 If you believe that you or someone close to you is in danger of immediate harm, it’s important that you call the police on 000.
 They can start the process of protection with an AVO and help you to feel safer.

 You can also seek counseling, call a domestic violence hotline for support, and obtain legal advice.

 At Lees & Givney, we understand that you might be experiencing feelings of uncertainty or may be feeling overwhelmed.
 Taking the next step is a big decision and one you won’t take lightly.

 Our role is to explore the options with you, guide you as you make decisions, help you understand the legal process, and put legal protection in place.
-If you would like to know more about Apprehended Violence Orders, domestic violence, or your rights as a parent, call us on 02 9816 1122.
+If you would like to know more about Apprehended Violence Orders, domestic violence, or your rights as a parent, contact us or phone us on 02 9816 1122.